Criteria for Success

 This structure is like the first half of an Abstract.

-- clinical care, public health, policy, education, or consulting professionals who might benefit from your work, and
+- public or policy officials, educators, or industry professionals who could benefit from your research

-Focusing on outside readers will chiefly affect two parts of the Introduction:
+Focusing on outside readers will affect two parts of the Introduction:

 - It will increase the General Background’s breadth.
-Imagine you are studying a molecule that modulates the effect that influenza has on DNA damage repair.
-For an insider audience, you might write a paper that begins with a summary of known protein complexes taking part in the repair of DNA double-stranded breaks.
-For an outsider audience at a broad-readership journal, the General Background—the thing everybody cares about—will broaden from protein complexes to the flu and DNA damage in general.
-You might instead start off with information about the rate and morbidity of the flu virus and the different categories of DNA damage.
+Imagine you are developing a black, absorbing material for collecting solar thermal energy.
+For an insider audience, you might write a paper that begins with a summary of known coatings and strategies for solar thermal harvesting.
+For an outsider audience at a broad-readership journal, the General Background—the thing everybody cares about—will broaden from solar collection design to its global impact in renewable energy.
+You might instead start off with information about the advantages of solar thermal energy in the current energy climate.

 - It will lead to a less technical Knowledge Gap.
 The more basic the question posed in the Knowledge Gap, the more people will care about it.
 Take the time to identify the simplest, most fundamental question your work answers.
 More technical questions will attract smaller, more specialized readership.
-If you make your results seem less general than they actually are, you immediately lose readership.
+If you make your results seem less general than they actually are, you immediately limit your audience.

 Breadth, length, and comprehensiveness of the Introduction are highly dependent on the journal you submit to.
 Analyze papers from your target journal and follow the journal’s guidelines.